 In this guide to Google Local Services Ads, Google My Business Product Expert Tom Waddington explains what LSAs are, how they work, and everything else you need to know about the increasingly popular paid option.

-In order to participate in Local Services Ads, a business must first pass a screening process that involves background checks, license checks, and insurance checks.
+Google Local Search Ads (also known as Google Local Service Ads) are pay-per-lead ads that appear at the top of the search results, above organic results and traditional Google Ads.
+To be included, a business must first pass a screening process that involves background checks, license checks, and insurance checks.
 The specific checks will vary depending on the business type and where they are located.

 Here’s how Local Services Ads might look in desktop search results: